 https://petstore.blazemeter.com/api/pets

-The one matches a request that contains the values white or black in the search_criteria query parameter (defined as regular expression matching) and does NOT contain the query parameter store.
+The third example matches a request that contains the values white or black in the search_criteria query parameter (defined as regular expression) and does not contain the query parameter store.

 https://petstore.blazemeter.com/api/pets?search_criteria=black